siddhantbarua/Cloud-Coverage-in-OKTA/3 - SemanticSegNet/README.md

 It contains the scripts to train and check the performance of the network created.
 It also has a pretrained model to perform semantic segmentation.

 ## Installation
 To run this script, one needs to have MATLAB installed on the computer, along with a licence to run MATLAB.
-Image Processing Toolbox is also required to run this script.
+Image Processing Toolbox and Deep Learning Toolbox is also required to run this script.
 Make sure to provide the correct directory location of the dataset folder while training.

 ## Usage